Chainfrog-dev/multidasher/README.md

 ## Getting Started

-If you want to have a look at how MultiDasher functions, please visit [the MultiDasher website](https://multidasher.org/) and click on Demo.

-The [Wiki](https://github.com/Chainfrog-dev/multidasher/wiki) has a lot of resources too, and is worth browsing through.
+If you want to have a look at how MultiDasher functions, [Wiki](https://github.com/Chainfrog-dev/multidasher/wiki) has a lot of resources, and is worth browsing through.

 ### Installation